 Best Things to do in Zambia

-There are tons of things to do, much more then enjoying Zambia's pristine wilderness.
+There are tons of things to do, much more than enjoying Zambia's pristine wilderness.
 Underneath we listed some of our favorite experiences.

-Nothing compares to be up close with an enormous amount of falling water that comes down from straight cliffs.
-The mighty Victoria Falls are locally called the Mosi-oa-Tunya or "The Smoke That Thunders".
+Nothing compares to being up close with an enormous amount of falling water that comes down from straight cliffs.
+The mighty Victoria Falls is locally called the Mosi-oa-Tunya or "The Smoke That Thunders".
 And that is what happens straight in front of you, the Zambezi River comes down in a thundering waterfall.
-Creating a huge cloud of water smoke with rainbow colors (even during bright moon light).
-A good view point on the Unesco world heritage site is the Knife-Edgebridge which can be reached walking.
+Creating a huge cloud of water smoke with rainbow colors (even during bright moonlight).
+A good viewpoint on the Unesco World Heritage site is the Knife-Edgebridge which can be reached by walking.
 Going to the falls is an amazing trip.
-For real adventures, its also possible to see the fall laying in the water of the Zambezi.
-The so called devil's pool is a unique experience you will never forget.
-Or maybe you like to go bungee jumping in one of the most iconic places of the world.
+For real adventures, it is also possible to see the fall lying in the water of the Zambezi.
+The so-called devil's pool is a unique experience you will never forget.
+Or maybe you like to go bungee jumping in one of the most iconic places in the world.

-Go on Walking Safari in South Luangwa national park
+2) Go on Walking Safari in South Luangwa National Park

-Maybe the best possible way the discover wildlife along the Luangwa river is a guided walking safari.
+Maybe the best possible way the discover wildlife along the Luangwa River is a guided walking safari.
 Immerse yourself completely into nature and learn all about this amazing national park.
-Slowly and quietly you will track footprints of animals, learn about plants, and might even see Lion prides or wild dog.
-Ofcourse all from a respectable safety distance, but close enough to see the animals from a whole new perspective.
-Its a complete different experience to walk through an African bush when you wade through the gras, instead of observing from a Jeep.
-Walking safaris are conducted by professional guides and last between 2 and 6 hours if you book a day trip, but its also possible, to complete immerse yourself into the wild and go on multiday walking safari of up to 2 weeks.
+Slowly and quietly you will track the footprints of animals, learn about plants, and might even see Lion pride or wild dog.
+Of course all from a respectable safety distance, but close enough to see the animals from a whole new perspective.
+It's a completely different experience to walk through an African bush when you wade through the grass, instead of observing from a Jeep.
+Walking safaris are conducted by professional guides and last between 2 and 6 hours if you book a day trip, but it's also possible, to entirely immerse yourself into the wild and go on a multiday walking safari of up to 2 weeks.

-Explore the Busanga plains with a game drive
+4) Explore the Busanga plains with a Game Drive

 Kafue National Park is among Africa's largest national parks but the least visited.
-In Kafue north-west lies the Busanga Plains, an important wetland reserve in Zambia.
-The park provides great game viewing opportunities.
-Huge herds of wild antelope graze the wetlands of this remote wilderness, and with their large populations they attracting plenty of predators like wild dogs or lions.
+In Kafue northwest lies the Busanga Plains, an important wetland reserve in Zambia.
+The park provides great game-viewing opportunities.
+Huge herds of wild antelope graze the wetlands of this remote wilderness, and with their large populations, they attract plenty of predators like wild dogs or lions.

-The Lower Zambezi river is a perfect place to experience nature at its finest.
-One of the best ways to explore this area, is by canoe with a local guide.
+The Lower Zambezi River is a perfect place to experience nature at its finest.
+One of the best ways to explore this area is by canoe with a local guide.
 Paddle your way through the wilderness, and see animals coming to the river for a drink.
-You might see elephants, hippos, zebra, puku, impala, buffalo, kudu, waterbuck, baboons and crocodiles and lot of different bird species.
-The scenery in the Lower Zambezi national park is stunning, It's possible to do one day as well as multiday tours in which you canoe downstream the river along with the current and sleep over on one the many islands in the river.
-Depending on you canoeing skills and adventure lust, you can choose to go in the dry season when the river is calm or during the wet season, when the current are faster.
+You might see elephants, hippos, zebra, puku, impala, buffalo, kudu, waterbuck, baboons, crocodiles, and a lot of different bird species.
+The scenery in the Lower Zambezi National Park is stunning, It's possible to do one-day as well as multi-day tours in which you canoe downstream the river along with the current and sleep over on one of the many islands in the river.
+Depending on your canoeing skills and adventure lust, you can choose to go in the dry season when the river is calm, or during the wet season, when the currents are faster.

 The Kuomboka (to get out of the water onto dry ground) is one of Zambia's most popular cultural ceremonies.
-The colorful event takes place every year Barotse Plain, when the waters of the Zambezi and Luapula rivers start to rise.
-This happens usually in March or April, but can differ from year to year depending on the rainfall.
-Then its time for the Lozi people who live on the floodplains to move their villages to higher grounds to be safe during the end of the rainy season when the plains flood.
+The colorful event takes place every year at Barotse Plain when the waters of the Zambezi and Luapula rivers start to rise.
+This happens usually in March or April but can differ from year to year depending on the rainfall.
+Then it is time for the Lozi people who live on the floodplains to move their villages to higher grounds to be safe during the end of the rainy season when the plains flood.
 The Lozi King is leading the whole village, including all the animals in a massive procession over water to their higher home.
-The Litunga (king) travels in an enormous decorated barge, which is poled by hundreds of people.
-The Kuomboka is a spectacular event that is open for everyone and is definitely worth witnessing when you are in Zambia at the right time of year.
+The Litunga (king) travels in an enormous decorated barge, which is populated by hundreds of people.
+The Kuomboka is a spectacular event that is open to everyone and is definitely worth witnessing when you are in Zambia at the right time of year.

 Meet the Toka people from the Musokotwane Village, located on the banks of the Zambezi River just below Victoria Falls.
-The Toka are a friendly, welcoming and hospitable people who are proud to show their way of life to visitors.
-Be received by a traditional traditional Chibwantu drink after which you can learn about their culture and traditions, see their gardens, join them in dancing and learn to cook their food.
-Visiting Musokotwana Village is a great way to get an insight into the local culture, local village life and to meet the friendly people of Zambia.
+The Toka are friendly, welcoming, and hospitable people who are proud to show their way of life to visitors.
+Be receive a traditional Chibwantu drink after which you can learn about their culture and traditions, see their gardens, join them in dancing, and learn to cook their food.
+Visiting Musokotwana Village is a great way to get an insight into the local culture, and local village life and to meet the friendly people of Zambia.